Tabriz Khanate

 The Tabriz Khanate was one of the Khanates of Azerbaijan from 1757 to 1799, centered around Tabriz and led by members of the Turkified Kurdish Donboli tribe.

 History

 Founding

-Until the end of the Safavid dynasty, the city of Tabriz and the surrounding regions belonged to Iran and was the capital of the province (beglarbegi) of Azerbaijan.
+Until the end of the Safavid era, the city of Tabriz and the surrounding regions belonged to Iran and was the capital of the province (beglarbegi) of Azerbaijan.
 The first khan of Tabriz, Najaf Qoli Khan, had entered the service of Nader Shah after he took Khoy from the Ottomans in 1734.
 He would accompany many of Nader Shah's later expeditions.